Information sessions will be held regarding this program in NYC. If you have any interest

 There is currently a great need for Speech Language Pathologists in the New York City schools and the goal of this program is to assist in offsetting this shortage.

 This is a part-time program consisting of 2 courses and a clinical component (only 3-4 of the semesters) each semester (including winter and summer terms).
 The program will take 3 years to complete if the student follows the recommended course sequence provided upon entering the program.
 University policy requires that students complete their graduate program within 6 years.This time period begins with the first graduate course applicable, therefore, transferring graduate credit would need to be limited to 3 years prior to beginning this program.

 For a full description and policies related to the clinical requirements please explore the Clinical Experience tab at the top of this page.
 For the UFT cohort, SLP 590 will be completed under the supervision of adjunct WKU faculty housed at the United Federation of Teachers in the Speech and Hearing Clinic and within the community.
-These faculty members will also assist students in locating externship placements to complete the CD 591 requirements in the NYC area.
+These faculty members will also assist students in locating externship placements to complete the SLP 591 requirements in the NYC area.

 About Distance Learning